Edgar Stehli

 Edgar Stehli (July 12, 1884 – July 25, 1973) was a French-born American actor of the stage, the screen and television.

 Early years

 The son of an English mother and a German-Swiss father, Stehli was born in Lyon, France.
 The family moved to New York in 1886 and later moved to Montclair, New Jersey.
 He graduated from Cornell University with a bachelor's degree in 1907 and a master's degree in 1908.
 While at Cornell, he acted in university theatrical productions.

 Career

 Stehli's professional acting debut came with a stock theater company in Bayonne as he had understudy and bit-part responsibilities and worked with props.
 He worked there and with other stock companies until 1919, when he was invited to join the Theatre Guild.
+He starred in the 1938 Broadway production of The Greatest Show on Earth.